 It’s easy to feel like tracking time is a way for leadership to keep an eye on the rank and file.
 But that’s far from the truth—leaders are busy people.
 And remember, if you’re tracking your time, your managers probably are too.

-Time tracking isn’t about keeping an eye on teams’ productivity as much as it is a smart business move.
+Organizations tracking time isn’t about keeping an eye on teams’ productivity as much as it is a smart business move.
 Think about it: Time tracking yields data that is critical for monitoring business and employee performance.
 Timesheet data provides businesses with the ability to not only benchmark, but even more importantly, to forecast.
 Time tracking data surfaces project cost, project profitability, employee availability, employee cost, and so much more.

 Whether you’re a project team member wondering “why on earth…?” or a manager who needs to answer this question—here are some ways to talk about time tracking that will get your teams to understand, and feel good about starting their timers.